Skip to main content

 • Annual gas consumption of no more than 500,000 kWh.

-This expansion — implemented under a 2024 amendment to the Redress Order 2008 — means that approximately 99% of UK businesses now have access to the scheme.
-Before December 2024, only microbusinesses (fewer than 10 employees) could access the Ombudsman.
+This expansion means many more businesses now have access to the scheme than before December 2024, when only microbusinesses (fewer than 10 employees) could access the Ombudsman.

 For business complaints, the maximum financial award is £20,000 per dispute (increased from £10,000 on the same date as the remit expansion).